Gays for Trump

-Gays for Trump is an American LGBT organization that supports the former U.S. president Donald Trump and his administration.
+Gays for Trump is an American LGBTQ organization that supports the U.S. President Donald Trump and his administration.
 Peter Boykin is the founder and serves as president of the organization.

 Activities

 On July 19, 2016, Gays for Trump hosted a party, called "Wake Up!", at the Wolstein Center, in Cleveland, Ohio, during the 2016 Republican National Convention.
-Speakers at the party were Milo Yiannopoulos and Pam Geller and the VIP guests at the party were Ann Coulter, Amy Kremer, Lisa De Pasquale, Genevieve Wood, Geert Wilders, and Roger Stone.
+Speakers at the party were Milo Yiannopoulos and Pam Geller, and the VIP guests included Ann Coulter, Amy Kremer, Lisa De Pasquale, Genevieve Wood, Geert Wilders, and Roger Stone.
 Richard B. Spencer also attended the party.

 On January 20, 2017, Gays for Trump hosted an inauguration party, called "Gays for Trump DeploraBall Gala", which was held at the Bolger Center Hotel in Potomac, Maryland.
 The party celebrated the inauguration of Donald Trump to the presidency of the United States.
+Some Gays for Trump events have been funded by Jeff Giesea.

 On March 4, 2018, Gays for Trump held a national "March4Trump" rally in the District of Columbia.

-Gays for Trump events have been funded by Jeff Giesea.
+In an interview with Uncloseted Media in January 2025, Peter Boykin, the founder of Gays for Trump, still supported Trump, but said that he was "talking to the wrong people when it comes to queer and trans issues".